mintforpeople/robobo-framework-ios-pod/README.md

 # robobo-framework-ios-pod

+The Robobo Framework is a very light framework that follows a modular architecture where each functionality of the robot is implemented a new module, and where the framework is only in charge of loading and managing the modules.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.